yifanwu0909/Interview-Prep/ML_Questions.md

 ### Definition
 Of the changes you could make to most learning algorithms, there are some that reduce bias errors but at the cost of increasing variance, and vice versa.
 ### Bias
-An error that occurs due to overly simplistic assumptions or erroneous assumptions in the learning algorithm.
-If you use bias, it can lead to the model underfitting your data with low predictive accuracy.
+- An error due to overly simplistic/erroneous assumptions.
+- Model underfitting: low predictive accuracy.
 ### Variance
-An error due to complexity in the learning algorithm.
-In variance, your data gets highly sensitive to high degrees of variation, leading your model to overfit the data.
-You'll end up carrying noise from your training data for your model to be useful for your test data.
+- An error due to complexity in the learning algorithm.
+- highly sensitive to high degrees of variation: overfit the data.
+- carrying noise from your training data.

 [Back to TOC](#ML-Questions)